Sesame Summit 2026 – application open

 💼 What VCs really think

-Yep — someone actually said it.
-Especially for side events and private meetings that piggyback on an existing event: It deserves some of the benefit, too.
+Yep, someone actually said it.
+VCs should pay, especially for side events and private meetings that piggyback on an event.
+The organizers and event deserve some of the benefit, too.
 Respect the work, fund the ecosystem.

-VCs know which companies are the hottest before anyone else; and that also applies to their portfolio.
-If they can help events access the best of the best before their big news break, it’s a win-win for programming and press alike.
+Venture firms and investors know which companies are the hottest before anyone else, and that also applies to their portfolio.
+If they can help events access the best of the best before their big news breaks, it’s a win-win for the programming, the VCs, their portfolio firms and the press alike.

 Female investors shouldn’t only be invited to “Women in VC” panels or as moderators.
-Invite them to talk about AI, SaaS, mobility — their actual expertise
+Invite them to talk about their actual field of expertise.

-This is one thing that people in charge of VC comms their partners would listen to: The best speakers aren’t neutral.
-They’re bold.
-VCs who challenge the room are remembered.
+This is one thing that VC comms folk wish their partners would hear: The best speakers aren’t neutral; they’re bold.
+Speakers who challenge the room are remembered.
 The ones who say what everyone already knows?
 Not so much.

 blank